akeyhero/smart_logger_wrapper/README.md

 ### For Ruby on Rails

-Wrap your logger with `SmartLoggerWrapper`, for example:
+Wrap your logger with `SmartLoggerWrapper`, for example, in `config/environments/production.rb`:

 ```diff
 -  config.logger = Logger.new('log/production.log', 'daily')